mehmetdede1907/infrastack2/trace_analysis.md

-**Distributed Trace Analysis Report**
+Report Analysis of Distributed Traces:

-1. **Analysis of Traces Related to Known Error Events:**
+1. Analysis of Traces Related to Known Error Events:
-   - Several error-related spans were identified in various services including "image-server", "delivery-service3", and "meal-restaurant-owner".
-These traces showed significant error-prone periods, notably around September 28, 2024.
-   - A span from the "GET" method within "delivery-service3" was noted without a clear error status but associated with possible service disruption as indicated by missing parent span relationships.
+    - There are several error events observed across different services such as `image-server`, `delivery-service3`, and `meal-restaurant-owner`.
+    - Traces indicate errors like `TimeoutError` and `DatabaseError` impacting services like `product-service`, `checkout-service`, and `payment-service`.
+    - For example, `payment-gateway` caused a `TimeoutError` impacting `HTTP POST /api/v1/payment` trace.
+Similarly, a `DatabaseError` was recorded in `product-service` affecting the `/api/v1/products` request.

-2. **Identification of Slow Spans or Services in the Request Flow:**
+2. Identification of Slow Spans or Services in the Request Flow:
-   - The "meal-restaurant-owner" service has multiple spans such as "fs existsSync" with long durations, 62.2ms, and 57.8ms, relative to expected durations for internal calls, suggesting they may be contributing to service latency.
-   - "delivery-service1" exhibited a "GET" span with a substantially long duration of 794.67ms, indicating potential performance bottlenecks at the server span level.
+    - Spans involving database queries in `product-service` have shown both normal (90 ms) and abnormal latency with errors indicating connection issues ("Connection refused").
+    - The checkout service showed a noticeable delay where a span calling the `payment-service` encountered a `TimeoutError`.
+    - Spans involving calls to external services, such as `Call Payment Service` and `External Payment Gateway`, have significant latencies.

-3. **Any Anomalies or Unexpected Behavior Observed in the Traces:**
+3. Anomalies or Unexpected Behavior Observed in the Traces:
-   - Anomalous behavior was observed in the "meal-restaurant-owner" where a "tcp.connect" span was recorded with an exceptionally prolonged duration of 14503.301ms, approximately 14.5 seconds, raising flags for potential network-related issues or resource deadlocks.
-   - In the "image-server", a span performing "fs writeFileSync" operations displayed higher-than-expected latency, indicating potential IO bottlenecks or unoptimized file handling procedures.
+    - Anomalous delay in database interactions within `product-service`.
+    - Spans with `TimeoutError` in `checkout-service` and `payment-service` show synchrony with external dependencies leading to service degradation.
+    - Unexpected continuation of trace even after database connection refusal indicating potential fault tolerance handling issues.

-4. **Potential Bottlenecks or Points of Failure in the System Based on Trace Analysis:**
+4. Potential Bottlenecks or Points of Failure in the System:
-   - Service interactions primarily involving "meal-restaurant-owner" and "delivery-service1" indicate systemic latency spikes which can cascade across dependent services causing large-scale performance degradation.
-   - High CPU utilization metrics noted in traces for "delivery-service1" suggest that the service might be reaching resource limits, potentially impacting processing capacity and leading to delays or request failures.

-This comprehensive analysis suggests predominant latency and resource issues in specific services which may require focused optimization and error handling improvements to enhance overall system reliability and performance.
+    - `payment-service` and `checkout-service` experiencing repeated `TimeoutError` indicate potential network bottleneck or external dependency issues with the payment gateway.
+    - Database connectivity issues posing bottleneck risks impacting response time for `product-service` requests.
+    - Dependence of multiple services (`payment-service`, `checkout-service`) on external systems (e.g., payment gateways) is a critical point of failure and can degrade the overall system performance.

+Overall, the analysis highlights critical dependencies and points of failure within the distributed system, caused by external integrations and internal resource access issues.
+Addressing these can significantly improve the robustness and performance of the system.